-Business expenses must be kept separate from personal expenses.
+You must keep business expenses separate from personal expenses.
 If you have an expense that is partly for business and partly personal, you can deduct only the business part.

 To be deductible, a business expense must be both ordinary and necessary.
 An ordinary expense is one that is common and accepted in your field of business, direct selling.
 A necessary expense is one that is appropriate and helpful for your direct-selling business.
 An expense does not have to be indispensable to be considered necessary.